Mastic Reserve

 Mastic Reserve lies at the eastern end of the North Side of Grand Cayman, one of the Cayman Islands, a British Overseas Territory in the Caribbean Sea.
 It, with the associated Mastic Trail, is managed by the National Trust for the Cayman Islands and is one of the territory's Important Bird Areas (IBAs).
 It is named after the yellow mastic and black mastic trees which occur in the reserve.

 Description

-Mastic Reserve is an 834 ha tract of mainly forested land.
+Mastic Reserve is an 843 acre tract of mainly forested land.
 It is bounded on the south and west by the Central Mangrove Wetland, and on the north by farmland.
 It encompasses the largest tract of contiguous native dry forest in the Cayman Islands, as well as the highest part of the low-lying island, with an elevation of 18 m.
 It also includes stands of royal and silver thatch palms as well as abandoned agricultural land, now grassland.